OpenEvalProject/evals/manuscripts/elife-88956/v1/manuscript.md

 It is often more of interest to pinpoint specifically which features are associated with one another, particularly after a global test identifies as significant association between the different omics modalities.
 Such methods focus on estimating the correlation between pairs, or groups of features, across the omics data sets, as well as regression models with one or more predictors and potential confounders.
 Though, the correlation structure within molecular profiles can give rise to severe false discovery issues, which the field is recently starting to acknowledge and attempts to remedy with dedicated p-value synthesizing methods (Ghazi et al., 2022).
 Alternatively, bi-clustering analysis which simultaneously clusters data of both modalities provides an overall view of the associations.
 Despite concerns regarding reproducibility, this approach is suitable for initial hypothesis generation, and has been used, (e.g., to prioritize under-characterized microbial genes and their products associated with host health) (Ghazi et al., 2022; Zhang et al., 2022b).

-## Pairwise correlation
+### Pairwise correlation

 Perhaps the most common way to compare and integrate data across modalities is to select a single feature from each data set and compute the pair’s correlation.
 This is done for all possible pairs, after which clustering of the correlation matrix can help identify sets of co-correlating features.
-Significance is usually assigned by having a correlation magnitude above some threshold or a p-value below a predefined α.
+Significance is usually assigned by having a correlation magnitude above some threshold or a p-value below a predefined $\alpha$.
 A disadvantage of using sample correlation coefficients is that they often do not fit zero-inflated and heterogeneous data well, as is often the case with omics sequencing data.
 Specifically, Pearson correlation assumes that the data is normally distributed, is restricted to detecting only linear associations, and is sensitive to outliers.
 Sample estimators of rank correlations, Spearman’s rho, and Kendall’s tau are known to be biased, meaning that they do not converge to their true values as sample sizes increase, due the number of ties in the data.
 Additionally, they have a restricted range in the presence of zero-inflation and do not reach the minimum and maximum values of ±1 (Pimentel et al., 2015).

 We estimated both Pearson and Spearman’s correlation for all 85,875 and 85,800 pairs at baseline and 6 weeks, respectively.
 We applied the correlation analysis to the original concentration and relative abundance data.
 At both time points the majority of Pearson correlations were negative, whereas the Spearman’s correlations were more mixed positive-negative.
 Given the number of pairs, visualization of such analysis can be noisy and difficult to extract meaningful findings.
 As such, it common to look at only a subset of the pairs.
 This can be done by either using only pairs determined to be significant, after multiple comparisons corrections, from tests based upon the correlation estimates or first using a dimensionality reduction or feature selection technique.
 We chose the latter to illustrate how global association methods can be combined with feature-wise analyses.